hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 originally specified in Section 10.3 of [RFC5155].
 See the Security Considerations for arguments on how to handle responses with non-zero iteration count.

+Validating resolvers returning an insecure or SERVFAIL answer because of unsupported NSEC3 parameter values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).

+Note that a validating resolver MUST still validate the signature over the NSEC3 record to ensure the iteration count was not altered since record publication (see {{RFC5155}} section 10.3).

 ## Recommendation for Primary / Secondary relationships